-In 2015, after diligent research and conversations with experts in the recovery community, Olivia and a team of aligned volunteers decided to begin a sober living program to provide women the security and support they needed to grow in sobriety.
+In 2015, after diligent research and conversations with experts in the recovery community, Olivia and a team of aligned volunteers decided to open recovery housing to offer women the security and support they needed to grow in sobriety.

 As Williamson County, Tennessee, had no affordable options for women in recovery, a strategic plan was drafted, the Board of Directors was assembled, and the search for a house began.

 In January of 2017, Olivia found two houses located next to each other that were available for lease.
-With the help of The Cal Turner Family Foundation, the Brentwood United Methodist Church Foundation, and individual donors, Healing Housing opened as the county’s first and only nonprofit sober living program—serving women across Middle Tennessee.
+With the help of The Cal Turner Family Foundation, the Brentwood United Methodist Church Foundation, and individual donors, Healing Housing opened as the county’s first and only nonprofit offering recovery housing—serving women across Middle Tennessee.

 It is amazing to see how far we have come since opening our doors.
 Our mission though remains the same—to serve women in recovery who are most in need.
 The women of Healing Housing have changed my life.
 In spite of all that life throws at us, these women teach us about the amazing resilience of the human spirit.
 They model gratitude and grace daily, helping us all to be better people.

 — Olivia Miller Smith, RN, MCPCFor further information about Olivia, visit Write a New Story